axkent/nwsl-led-scoreboard/README.md

 - 64x32 RGB LED Matrix
 - Adafruit RGB Matrix Bonnet

-While other configurations (Raspberry Pi 3B+, HAT instead of Bonnet, etc.) may work, they have not been tested.
+While other configurations (Raspberry Pi 3B+, 5, or HAT instead of Bonnet) may work, they have not been tested.
 You may need to adjust the `hardware_mapping` setting in the configuration.

 **For users new to Raspberry Pi:**
 This [Adafruit wishlist](https://www.adafruit.com/wishlists/612118) contains the materials I used to get this project and other popular LED projects to work.
 The [MLB-LED-Scoreboard Wiki](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard/wiki) has helpful guidance on getting started.
 This [YouTube video](https://www.youtube.com/watch?v=7sL1TUR2JeM) was helpful in figuring out how to set up the Matrix Bonnet.
 I may draft a how-to video in the near future for more guidance.